What is a cookie?

 In this place you will see the option Block cookies so that you can adjust the type of blocking you want to perform.

-To access the cookie settings of the Safari browser for iOS follow these steps (they may vary depending on the browser version):
+To access to the cookie settings of the Safari browser for iOS, follow these steps (they may vary depending on the version of the browser):

 Go to Settings, then Safari.

-Go to Privacy and Security, you will see the option Block cookies to adjust the type of blocking you want to perform.
+Go to Privacy and Security, you will see the option Block cookies so that you can adjust the type of blocking you want to perform.

-Go to Security and Privacy, you will see the option Accept cookies to enable or disable the box.
+Go to Security and Privacy, you will see the Accept cookies option so that you can activate or deactivate the box.

-To access the cookie settings of the browser for Windows Phone devices follow these steps (they may vary depending on the browser version):
+To access the browser cookie settings for Windows Phone devices, follow these steps (may vary depending on the browser version):

 Open Internet Explorer, then More, then Settings

-Now you can enable or disable the Allow cookies box.
+You can now check or uncheck the Allow cookies box.

 A cookie is a small text file that is stored in your browser when you visit almost any web page.
-Its usefulness is that the web is able to remember your visit when you browse that page again.
-Cookies usually store technical information, personal preferences, content customization, usage statistics, links to social networks, access to user accounts, etc. The objective of the cookie is to adapt the content of the web to your profile and needs, without cookies the services offered by any page would be significantly reduced.
+Its usefulness is that the web is able to remember your visit when you return to browse that page.
+Cookies usually store information of a technical nature, personal preferences, content personalization, usage statistics, links to social networks, access to user accounts, etc. The purpose of the cookie is to adapt the content of the web to your profile and needs, without cookies the services offered by any page would be significantly reduced.